DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 A consequence of these vulnerabilities becoming more apparent is the growing tendency of online activities to be reorganized at the national level, while at the same time politics also takes a more nationalist turn as the global economy declines.

-Russia and China are developing operating systems of their own; the United

-States no longer want to see their strategic institutions utilizing Chinese hardware and many European countries want to abolish cloud computing if hosting is facilitated by US-based firms.
+Russia and China are developing operating systems of their own; the US no longer wants to see its strategic institutions utilizing Chinese hardware and many European countries want to abolish cloud computing if hosting is facilitated by US-based firms.

 To affirm Eric Schmidt’s slogan: ‘If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place’